Michaela Paetsch

-Michaela Paetsch Neftel (born Michaela Modjeska Paetsch; November 12, 1961 – January 20, 2023) was an American violinist and musician.
+Michaela Paetsch Neftel (November 12, 1964 - January 20, 2023), also known as Michaela Modjeska Paetsch, was an American violinist.

 Early life

-Paetsch was born in Colorado Springs, Colorado to cellist Günther Johannes Paetsch and violinist Priscilla Paetsch, both of whom played in the Colorado Springs Symphony.
+Paetsch was born on November 12, 1961, in Colorado Springs, Colorado, to cellist Günther Johannes Paetsch and violinist Priscilla Paetsch, both of whom played in the noted Colorado Springs Symphony.

 When Paetsch was 12 years old, she won both the Colorado Springs Young Artists Contest and the Pueblo Young Artists Contest.
-As a result, she performed as a soloist with the Colorado Springs Symphony, the Pueblo Symphony under the direction of Gerhard Track, and the Jefferson Symphony in Denver, Colorado.
+She subsequently performed as a soloist with the Colorado Springs Symphony, the Pueblo Symphony under the direction of Gerhard Track and the Jefferson Symphony in Denver, Colorado.

-At the age of 14, Paetsch was the youngest full time-member of the Colorado Springs Symphony.
-Paetsch was also a student at Cheyenne Mountain High School at the time.
-At 16, she won first prize in the National String Competition sponsored by the American String Teachers Association, held in Chicago, Illinois.
+At the age of 14, Paetsch was the youngest full-time member of the Colorado Springs Symphony, which she did while attending Cheyenne Mountain High School.
+At 16 years old, she won first prize in the National String Competition held in Chicago, Illinois.

 Career

 1970s

 In 1972, Paetsch became the concertmaster of the Cosmic Heights Chamber Orchestra and played as a first violinist and soloist with the Baroque Players.
-The Paetsch String Sextet, formed in 1972, consisted of Michaela as concertmaster and solo violist, Priscilla Paetsch as both violinist and violist, Günther Johannes Paetsch as the principal cellist, Brigitte and Phebe Paetsch performing the tutti voices and solo inner violin and viola parts, and Johann Sebastian Paetsch as the continuo cellist, a chordal instrument considered part of the basso continuo part.
+The Paetsch String Sextet, a family group formed in 1972, consisted of Michaela as concertmaster and solo violist; Priscilla Paetsch as both violinist and violist; Günther Johannes Paetsch as the principal cellist; Brigitte and Phebe Paetsch performing the tutti voices and solo inner violin and viola parts, and Johann Sebastian Paetsch as the continuo cellist, a chordal instrument considered part of the basso continuo part.

-On March 18, 1973, the Paetsch Family Orchestra began a series of concerts throughout Colorado, starting at the Sangre de Cristo Arts and Conference Center in Pueblo.